 | Australian Insurers Achieve Record Profits Amid Rising Premiums

-12 Nov 2025: Paige Estritori Australia's insurance industry has reported an after-tax profit of $6.1 billion for the year 2024, a figure that is three times higher than the five-year average of $2 billion.
+04 Feb 2026: Paige Estritori In 2024, Australia's insurance industry reported an after-tax profit of $6.1 billion, a figure that is three times higher than the five-year average of $2 billion.
 This substantial increase is attributed to significant premium hikes and a relatively benign year for natural disasters. - read more

 |